Michaels is practically giving lighted holiday wreaths and garlands away

 50% OFF

 This green garland is pre-lit with 50 lights and is perfect for adorning your windows, mantel or wall.
-It’s made with durable, high-quality materials, including polyvinyl chloride, iron wire, copper and plastic, measures 9 feet long, and comes with two spare bulbs and a spare fuse.
+It’s made with durable, high-quality materials, including polyvinyl chloride, iron wire, copper and plastic, measures 9 feet in length and comes with two spare bulbs and a spare fuse.

 18-ct.
 Warm White LED Crafting Lights by Ashland